lgadsden/bedbug-app/README.md

 Windows: `$env:GOOGLE_APPLICATION_CREDENTIALS="deep-learning-class-399113-55bdb740e012.json"`

 Once the steps above are completed, the user can run the app by running `flask --app bedbug_app run`.

-If you simply want to use the application, try [bbugapp.com](https://bbugapp.com/) :)